 The first major thing you should look at when buying a telescope is the aperture.
 Basically, the aperture is the diameter of the lens or mirror, whichever optical element your telescope has.
 It affects two aspects: how bright the objects will appear and how much detail you can see.

 Generally, the fatter the telescope, the larger the aperture.
 And with a higher aperture, the more you’ll be able to see and the better the image quality.
 Then again, this still depends on your needs.
-If you’re just interested in looking at stars during your leisure time, buying a telescope with a smaller aperture is fine.
+If you’re just interested in looking at stars (such as these) during your leisure time, buying a telescope with a smaller aperture is fine.

 This is the thing that trips up many inexperienced stargazers.
 Magnification power can be the tempting selling point some companies advertise, but a larger image doesn’t necessarily mean good detail.
 The truth is, an observer can achieve any magnification depending on the eyepiece used.